-- 4.2.2.1 To work in partnership with the Region and other community service providers on an ongoing basis to guide the provision of community infrastructure by: - a) providing leadership in coordinating the planning of community infrastructure to contribute to integrated and sustainable communities; - b) building capacity to improve stakeholder participation in Markham's planning process; - facilitating information sharing and the education of infrastructure stakeholders; - d) preparing a community infrastructure inventory for identified communities on an annual basis; - e) improving coordination in the planning of community infrastructure to support Markham's strategic vision and priorities; - f) adapting to change by being flexible and responsive to changes in land use (i.e., intensification) and the capital and program delivery models necessary to provide community infrastructure; - g) developing new approaches to the delivery of community infrastructure including: - i. alternative options for community infrastructure funding; - ii. flexible zoning standards and permissions which allow community infrastructure to evolve and adapt to the changing needs of the community; and - iii. partnerships between stakeholders, developers and community based organizations; and - h) monitoring outcomes to ensure that appropriate infrastructure, services and land use planning requirements are achieved at each phase of development.
+4.2.2.1 To work in partnership with the Region and other community service providers on an ongoing basis to guide the provision of community infrastructure by:

+- a) providing leadership in coordinating the planning of community infrastructure to contribute to integrated and sustainable communities; - b) building capacity to allow all stakeholders to participate in Markham's planning process; - c) facilitating information sharing and the education of infrastructure stakeholders; - d) preparing a community infrastructure inventory for identified communities on an annual basis; - e) improving coordination in the planning of community infrastructure to support Markham's strategic vision and priorities; - f) adapting to change by being flexible and responsive to changes in land use (i.e., intensification) and the capital and program delivery models necessary to provide community infrastructure; - g) developing new approaches to the delivery of community infrastructure including: - i. alternative options for community infrastructure funding; - ii. flexible zoning standards and permissions which allow community infrastructure to evolve and adapt to the changing needs of the community; and - iii. partnerships between stakeholders, developers and community based organizations; and - h) monitoring outcomes to ensure that appropriate infrastructure, services and land use planning requirements are achieved at each phase of development. - 4.2.2.2 To work in collaboration with the Region, the Non-Profit Sector, the development industry, and other senior levels of government, and community infrastructure service providers, to implement the actions outlined in the community infrastructure strategy and to: - a) require a community infrastructure plan for all new secondary plans and/or comprehensive block plans for a major development or redevelopment project to identify policies, opportunities and optimal locations for community services and facilities early in the development process;